 “Skin”

-I stan Sabrina and have for years, but I’ll never support this one song, and I frankly don’t think she stands by it either.
-“Skin” was a tragic move on Team Sabrina’s part; it’s a very mid piece of music and a very cringe piece of recent pop culture history.
-The diss track came out exactly two weeks after “driver’s license” and was a direct response to Olivia’s hit.
+Love Sabrina, but this song was a choice I don’t even think she stands by.
+“Skin” is a mid piece of music and a cringe piece of pop culture history.
+The diss track came out exactly two weeks after “driver’s license” and seemed to be a direct response to Olivia’s hit.

 In the chorus, Sabrina sings, “You can try / To get under my, under my, under my skin / While he’s on mine,” and it just feels like a low blow.
-Like, was it necessary to brag about scoring Joshua Bassett after he had just broken teenage Olivia’s heart?
-I fear it wasn’t, especially considering the fact that Olivia didn’t say anything unkind about Sabrina in “driver’s license.”
-I think Sabrina feels the same way now, because she never performs “Skin.”
+Was it necessary to brag about scoring Joshua after he had just broken teenage Olivia’s heart?
+Probably not… I think Sabrina feels the same way now, because she never performs “Skin.”

 “because i liked a boy”